DevDockTools

 Configuration Format Comparison

-The following table compares the key characteristics of JSON, YAML, and TOML:
+The following table compares the key qualitative characteristics of JSON, YAML, and TOML:

 JSON Configuration Format